 You can top this vegan baked oatmeal with any toppings you like, such as more fruits, nuts and seeds.
 I topped mine with more strawberries, blueberries and pecans!
 When I am feeling extra fancy and have a sweet tooth I top mine with some Lotus Biscoff Spread you can even make my almond biscuit butter and top my baked oats with it, which is super delicious!

 Yes, it’s best if you precook the oats for this no banana baked oats!
 This is because this recipe doesn’t have eggs or bananas, unlike other baked oatmeal recipes which act as a binding agent.
 If you skip the precooking step, the oats and plant milk won’t stick together as well as when precooked, which can result in breaking apart when serving.

 To make sure that the oats won’t break apart after baked, it’s best to precook the oats for at least 3 mins so that they absorb plant milk and stick together better.

 Can I make this recipe gluten-free?

 Absolutely!
 So many of my friends are following a gluten-free diet now so I’m trying to make more gluten-free recipes.
-To make this recipe gluten-free, simply use gluten-free oats such as Bob’s Redmill gluten-free organic rolled oats which you can buy here.
+To make this recipe gluten-free, simply use gluten-free oats such as Bob’s Redmill gluten-free organic rolled oats.